How Belief Works

 How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-However, the term belief can also be used to refer not to the psychological state of belief – believing something – but to the believed claim – something believed.
-For example, in the first sense my belief that Earth is round is distinct from your belief that Earth is round, because they’re separate psychological states existing in different heads.
+Belief involves a claim.
+For example, we may believe that it's raining, or that David is vegetarian, or that democracy is the best form of government.
+And the term belief can refer to either the psychological state of belief – believing something – or the believed claim – something believed.
+For example, in the first sense my belief that Earth is round is distinct from someone else's belief that Earth is round, because they’re separate psychological states existing in different heads.
 But in the second sense they’re the same belief: Earth is round.

 Receive email notifications of new articles